PalmPalm7/ml-herbarium/Spring2024/scraper/README_scraper.md

 @PalmPalm7

 # How to use
-* Run the ./scraper/src/run.sh shell to start the CVH scraping ETL pipeline.
+* Please refer to /ml-herbarium/Spring2024/scraper/src/ML_Herbaria_CVH_Web_Scraper.ipynb
-* The pipeline mainly used selenium for automation.
+* The pipeline could be ran on SCC or Google Colab.
+It mainly used selenium for automation.
 Please modify path variables accordingly.

+# Progress Report - May 7th, 2024
+@PalmPalm7
+## Progress
+* Finished scraping ~30000 entities
+* ~15,000 samples are clean, with no duplications and no missing field
+* 1000 samples were selected for benchmark
+* Have updated the script with headless to run without a physical browser.
+Chronium driver is still needed.

+## Problem
+* Need to implement failed-to-scrape logic.
+* Need to handle more concurrencies
+* Preferrable with dockerized container and orchestration.

+## Plan
+* SE the scraper code
+* Capusalize it with docker.

 # Progress Report - March 31st, 2024
 @PalmPalm7